 There is also another side effect in that carriers will allow registered users to send messages faster.
 Right now, you can only send 1 SMS segment (160 character messages) every second over normal, 10-digit phone numbers or 3 SMS segments every second over Toll-Free Numbers.
 This means long messages or announcements to many customers may take a while to send.
 Registered and approved use cases will also be granted higher messaging rates.
 The exact rate will vary depending on your use case, but speeds can increase up to 30 segments per second.

-To get registered, we will need information about your organization and each department (phone number) on Textline.
+To start, we will need information about your organization and each department (phone number) on Textline.

 The first level of the required information is about who is messaging: